 Giving Voice Awarded an IPPY for Best Ebook Design

 I’m thrilled to announce that my new book Giving Voice was awarded a Bronze Medal for Best eBook Design in the 2019 Independent Publisher Book Awards!!!
-Read about the awards ceremony at the Copacabana in NYC, May, 2019
+Read about the awards ceremony at the Copacabana in New York, NY, May of 2019

 All 3 videos in my series, Metal Techniques of Bronze Age Masters, are now available for streaming and download via Vimeo on Demand.

 You have the option to download the videos and watch anywhere at your leisure or stream them as needed.
 Each video has been extensively remastered and will play on any device that supports vimeo.
 Once you purchase a video, you have lifetime accesses.

 All the information you need to learn at your own pace, in your own space

 It’s like having me on demand in your own studio